-For these species, it doesn't make sense fore males to grow into full blown adults in such situations.
+For this genus, it doesn't make sense fore males to grow into full blown adults in such situations.
 The bigger a male gets, the more distance separates his sperm from the eggs of females.
-A reduction is size allows the males to insert themselves into colonies made entirely of females to serve as the reproductive agent for that grouping.
-Again, there are as many variations on this theme as there are species of moss.
-The point is that things aren't always as they seem.
-Also, these seemingly lowly plants are far more interesting than most people realize.
-They have also been at the survival game much longer than pretty much all other forms of life we encounter on land.
-They certainly deserve a greater recognition.
+A reduction in size allows the males to insert themselves into colonies made entirely of females to serve as the reproductive agent for that grouping.
+Quite a fascinating life history trait if you ask me.
+Mosses have also been at the survival game much longer than pretty much all other forms of life we encounter on land.
+I think it goes without saying that they certainly deserve a greater recognition.

 Photo Credit: Wolfram Sondermann (http://bit.ly/1GUR0A6)